PCB vs PCBA: Key Differences You Need to Know!

 3. Reflow Soldering: The assembled PCB passes through a multi-zone reflow oven, where controlled heating profiles melt and solidify the solder paste, forming permanent, reliable joints.

 These intricate SMT processes require sophisticated machinery and expertise to execute flawlessly.
-As a leader in electronics manufacturing, JLCPCB provides state-of-the-art SMT assembly services, ensuring your PCB designs are assembled with the utmost precision and quality.
+As a leader in electronics manufacturing, JLCPCB provides state-of-the-art SMT assembly service, ensuring your PCB designs are assembled with the utmost precision and quality.

 THT Assembly Process